switchboard-xyz/-deprecated-vrf-cpi-example/README.md

 ts-node src setup --payer secrets/payer-keypair.json
 ```

 This will output a docker command to run in a separate shell in order to start the oracle locally.
 It is **highly** reccomended to use a non rate limited rpcUrl to process the proof verification.

-Next we'll create our VRF Account to hold the randomness result that has a callback to the exampleProgram's `UpdateResult` instruction, which will parse the result buffer and set the state to a value of [0 to `maxResult`).
+Next we'll create our VRF Account to hold the randomness result that has a callback to the clientProgram's `UpdateResult` instruction, which will parse the result buffer and set the state to a value of [0 to `maxResult`).
 Make sure to subsitute [QUEUEKEY] for your newly created queue from the previous command.

 ```bash
 ts-node src create [QUEUEKEY] --payer secrets/payer-keypair.json --maxGuess 123456789